Snawoot/drb-client/README.md

 Distributed Randomness Beacon client

-Fetches entropy from multiple [drand](https://github.com/dedis/drand) instances, securely mixes responses and outputs to stdout.
+Fetches entropy from multiple [drand](https://github.com/dedis/drand) instances, securely mixes responses and outputs to kernel entropy pool or stdout.
 Suitable for use with [League of Entropy](https://www.cloudflare.com/leagueofentropy/) servers (see "Running" section).

 `drb-client` can be used as a standalone source of high-quality random number, or as additional source for entropy pool in Linux kernel.
 Produced amount of entropy should be sufficient to derail attacks based on RNG predictability.